Basic views on corporate governance

 We have adopted the following basic principles for the exclusion of anti-social forces and established internal controls for this purpose to ensure proper business conduct:

 - 1We are resolved to have no relationship with any anti-social forces that pose a threat to the safety and order of society.
-Our Directors and employees are prohibited from making use of, paying, supporting, aiding or having a relationship of any kind with such forces and with individuals and groups associated with such forces.
+Our officers and employees are prohibited from making use of, paying, supporting, aiding or having a relationship of any kind with such forces and with individuals and groups associated with such forces.

 - 2General Affairs Department is tasked to handle the matter related to anti-social forces and take necessary actions with assistance from attorneys and police.